Lindsey Harding

 Lindsey Marcie Harding (born June 12, 1984) is an American professional basketball coach and former player.
-She serves as player development coach of the Sacramento Kings.
+She is an assistant coach for the Los Angeles Lakers of the National Basketball Association (NBA).
 Throughout her playing career, Harding played for the Minnesota Lynx, Washington Mystics, Atlanta Dream, Los Angeles Sparks, New York Liberty and Phoenix Mercury of the Women's National Basketball Association (WNBA) and has played overseas in Turkey and Russia.
 She was previously a scout and a player development coach for the Philadelphia 76ers.
-She was born in Mobile, Alabama, but grew up in Houston, Texas and also holds a Belarusian passport.
+She was born in Mobile, Alabama, but grew up in Houston, Texas, and also holds a Belarusian passport.

 College career

 Harding had a standout career at Duke University.
 As a freshman in 2002–2003 she was named to the All-ACC Freshman Team, averaging 6.2 points, 3.9 rebounds, 3.4 assists, 1.8 steals and had an ACC-best 2.1 assist/turnover ratio.
 As a sophomore in 2003–04 she averaged 7.3 points, 4.5 rebounds, 4.9 assists, 2.0 steals and had an ACC-best 2.2 assist/turnover ratio.

 Harding was redshirted for the 2004–05 season because of violation of team rules.
 She returned as a junior for 2005–2006 and was an Honorable Mention Kodak and Associated Press All-America, ACC Defensive Player of the Year.
 She averaged 10.7 points, 4.5 assists, 3.7 rebounds and 2.1 steals as a junior.

 Harding finished her college career with 1,298 points, 25 blocks, 579 assists, 296 steals and 565 rebounds in 128 games (school record).
 She was only the sixth player in ACC history to register 1,000 points, 500 assists, 500 rebounds and 250 steals.

 Despite her tremendous career numbers, contributions and a 32–2 record, she left Duke without winning an NCAA championship.
 Harding's senior season at Duke ended with the Rutgers Scarlet Knights' upset of the Blue Devils in the Sweet Sixteen round of the NCAA tournament, a one-point upset sealed by Harding's missing two free throws with 0.1 seconds remaining in the game.

 Following her senior season, Harding entered the 2007 WNBA draft.

 On January 20, 2008, Harding was honored by having her jersey number (10) retired, becoming only the second Duke women's basketball player after former teammate Alana Beard to be bestowed that honor.
 Some have questioned whether Duke should have bestowed such an honor, given the undisclosed reasons behind her redshirt year.
 In addition, on December 18, 2007, her jersey No. 12 was retired by Cy-Fair High School.